Yu-Group/covid19-severity-prediction/data_new/readme.md

 ## Overview of all the data sets

-To forecast demand for healthcare supplies through the prediction of COVID-19 cases/deaths, we compiled and cleaned a large corpus of county-level and hospital-level data from a variety of primary sources.
+The Yu group at UC Berkeley Statistics and EECS compiled and cleaned a large corpus of hospital- and county-level data from a variety of public sources to aid data science efforts to combat COVID-19.
+At the hospital level, our data include the location of the hospital, the number of ICU beds, the total number of employees, and the hospital type.
 At the county level, our data include COVID-19 cases/deaths from USA Facts and NYT, automatically updated every day, along with demographic information, health resource availability, COVID-19 health risk factors, and social mobility information.
-At the hospital level, our data include the location of the hospital, the number of ICU beds, the total number of employees, and the hospital type.
 An overview of each data set in this corpus is provided in this file.

+We prepared this data to support emergency medical supply distribution efforts through short-term (days) prediction of COVID-19 deaths (and cases) at the county level.
+We are using the predictions and hospital data to arrive at a covid Pandemic Severity Index (c-PSI) for each hospital.
+This project is in partnership with response4life.org.
+We will be adding more relevant data sets as they are found.

+An overview of each data set in this corpus is provided below:

 - **Hospital Level Data**
     - **cms_cmi**: Case Mix Index for hospitals from CMS